Wilhelm-Lee/Compound/README.md

            --install --complain --dumpenv
 ```

- - The flag `--sources` specifies source files included sending to compiler.
+ - The flag `--sources` specifies source files included sending to the compiler.

  - `--compiler` is optional, and it tells where the compiler user wanted
    otherwise is located.

  - `--flags` is also optional.
 Its value is passed to the compiler.

- - Flag `--install` is usually used when both header files and shared object are
+ - The flag `--install` is usually used when both header files and shared objects are
-   needed to be installed into system.
+   needed to be installed into the system.
 The default locations are
    `/usr/include/$(ProjectName)` and `/usr/lib`.

  - If you use `--complain`, the output from commands run in each stage is
-   delivered onto screen.
+   delivered onto the screen.

  - Lastly, when the flag `--dumpenv` is used, there will be a summary of every
    variable this script applies printed at the beginning.

-For more details about `build.sh`, type `build.sh` to check out.
+For more details about `build.sh`, type `build.sh` to check it out.

 > Tips & Tricks
 >
-> You can checkout the default configuration of `build.sh` without doing any
+> You can check out the default configuration of `build.sh` without doing any
 > computing work by only giving `--dumpenv` to its parameter list.
 >
 > If you don't use the `--complain` flag though, there will be an `okay` when
 > commands are successfully executed, or an `failed` with error message for
 > failure.

-And finally, you may replace `test.c` with any of your entry source file to
+And finally, you may replace `test.c` with any of your entry source files to
 build your desired executable.

 ### Shared Object